AndrewDaws/HomeAssistantVersionControl/README.md

 ```

 > [!NOTE]
-> The `SUPERVISOR_TOKEN` and `HA_URL` are optional.
+> - The `SUPERVISOR_TOKEN` and `HA_URL` are optional.
 You can omit those lines if you don't need Home Assistant restart/reload features.
+> - The `/data` volume is optional but recommended.
+It persists your settings (debounce time, retention settings) between container restarts.

 Access the interface at `http://localhost:54001`.